 Native Ecosystem Restoration Volunteer Internship

 This volunteer internship provides a unique opportunity to obtain hands on experience in the ecological restoration field and to specifically work with on the ground native plant restoration projects.
-Volunteers will primarily work with the MRC’s Native Ecosystem Restoration Program working on field projects including monitoring, seed collection, native plant propagation, re-vegetation, invasive plant removal, and Sudden Oak Death monitoring.
-On occasion, interns will also work on turbidity monitoring projects and GIS projects.
+Volunteers will primarily work with the MRC’s Native Ecosystem Restoration Program working on field projects including monitoring, seed collection, native plant propagation, re-vegetation, invasive plant removal, and sudden oak death monitoring.
+On occasion, interns will also work on turbidity monitoring and GIS projects.
 A small portion of the internship includes community service projects.

-Other desirable qualifications: Experience with Microsoft Word, Access, Excel and Geographic Information Systems; Bachelors degree or some course work in ecology, botany, environmental science or related field experience.
+Other desirable qualifications: experience with Microsoft Word, Access, Excel, and Geographic Information Systems (GIS); bachelors degree or some course work in ecology, botany, environmental science, or related field experience.